 7. Knowing what it’s all about: One of the bedeviling questions we ask ourselves when nothing seems to be going right in this world, which is quite frequently, is, “What is it all about?”
 And of course there is never a clear answer; we are subject to so many inputs from various sources in our culture and family.

-And beyond that, you perceive that the only things you need to experience peace and happiness is to open your heart and embrace all aspects of yourself, to offer others joy, be in contact with loved ones and friends, respect your body, respect your mind, be in contact with nature, and live within your means.
+And beyond that, you perceive that the only things you need to experience peace and happiness is to open your heart and embrace all aspects of yourself, to offer yourself and others joy, be in contact with loved ones and friends, respect your body, respect your mind, be in contact with nature, and live within your means.
 All else is ego.
 Everything else you think you need to be happy are things that you have been taught to want, to need.

 8. Peace and happiness are always available: Peace and happiness as I’ve just described is an experience that is available to all people in all circumstances.
 It is a state of mind.
 It depends on nothing other than you.